 This small residential area is full of lovely holiday homes and actually runs by Conway National Park too.

-The walk is a great thing to do after the hot sun of the day has dipped, post-dinner/pre-drinks and just wander your way along the path from Airlie Beach.
+The walk is a great thing to do after the hot sun of the day has dipped, post-dinner or pre-drinks.

-Or make for the Shute Harbour Jetty in the morning and do a little fishing if you fancy.
+Or head to the Shute Harbour Jetty in the morning and do a little fishing if you fancy.

-And even if you’re not an avid fisherman this spot makes for a favourite for photographers especially at sunset.
+Even if you’re not an avid fisherman, this spot is a favorite among photographers in Airlie Beach, especially at sunset.